After a passive (was seen) we use to:

 •Be careful when crossing the road.

-When one action happens before another, we use having (done) for the first action:
+When one action happens before another, we use

-Having found a hotel, we looked for somewhere to eat.
+•Having found a hotel, we looked for somewhere to eat.

-Having finished her work, she went home.
+•Having finished her work, she went home.

-è You can also say After... –ing:
+can also say After... –ing:

 After finishing her work, she went home.

-If one short action follows another short action, you can use the simple –ing form (doing instead of having done) for the first action:
+action, you can use the simple –ing form (doing

-Taking a key out of his pocket, he opened the door.
+•Taking a key out of his pocket, he opened the door.

-You can also use –ing clause to explain something, or to say why somebody does something.
+You can also use –ing clause to explain something, or to say why somebody does

 The –ing clause usually comes at the beginning of the sentence:

-Feeling tired, I went to bed early (=because I felt tired)
+•Feeling tired, I went to bed early (=because I felt tired)

-Being unemployed, he is poor (=because he is unemployed)
+•Being unemployed, he is poor (=because he is unemployed)

-Use having (done) for something that happened before something else:
+(done) for something that happened

-Having already seen the film twice, I didn’t want to see it again (=because...)
+•Having already seen the film twice, I didn’t want to see it again (=because...)

 Countable